Aerial

 Aerial was the first of many magnificent Wyoming mustangs to come to Skydog.
 She is from the Divide Basin HMA, which the BLM is determined to zero out.
 We saved her from a kill pen in Texas along with Bear and Goldie.

 Bear was still a stallion and had to be gelded before bringing them all to Oregon.
 A few months later, Aerial gave us the first foal to be born at the sanctuary, Whisper.
 A little later, Goldie delivered Mariah.
-They constituted our first official family rescue and sparked our endeavor to keep families and bonded horses together.
+Together they were our first official rescue of a family, the impetus for our endeavors to keep families and bonded horses together.

 Aerial, Goldie, Bear, and their offspring have stayed together and their herd has grown.
 Bear, an amazing patriarch and father, welcomed several more pregnant kill pen mares to this family.
 Whisper has grown to be his lieutenant and helps him keep the mares safe and together.